Library Card Policy

 Adults, patrons age 18 and over, must present valid photo identification with the current, correct, mailing address.
 If the photo ID does not have the current mailing address, the patron may present a utility bill, bank mailing, or other postmarked item of mail as proof of address.

 A patron under age 18 may register for a library card, but must have the signature of his or her parent or guardian on the registration form, and the parent or guardian must present the required identification as outlined above; the signature will satisfy the requirement for identification for the patron under age 18.

-Patrons may be issued a Harris-Elmore Public Library or Genoa Branch Library card if other SEO library cards exist in the SEO system provided those cards are in good standing or have been inactive for more than 3 years.
+Patrons may be issued a Harris-Elmore Public Library or Genoa Branch Library card if other SEO library cards do not exist in the SEO system or have been inactive for more than 3 years.